publishkit/vault/index.md

 ## about

-PublishKit is developed by a french based indie studio named [[Studio1337]].
-We are  passionnate folks with more then 20 years of tech expertise.
-We craft and design unique software, for specific needs, one project at a time, and taking the the time to , as we see fit.
-Programming is the art we practice.
+PublishKit is developed by [Studio1337](https://studio1337.tech), a french based indie tech studio.
+We are  passionnate folks totaling more then 20 years of tech expertise.
+We craft and design unique software, taking the time to build first class solutions, towards  sustainabilty & self expression.

-PublishKit is a full time project.
-We are actively focused on delivering best in class services and growing our community.
+PublishKit is our current full time project.
+We are actively focused on delivering high value to our users & community.
 We'd love to hear from you.
-If you have any question or feedback, we are on [discord](https://discord.gg/XMgVPajeT9)!
+If you have any question or feedback, we squat on [discord](https://discord.gg/XMgVPajeT9)!

+> [!info]
+> This kit (this website) is hosted on github pages, and powers content created via Obsidian.